 Hello readers,

-But in terms of a broader, unifying intention for this project, I have begun also to set my sights on works whose focus upon literature is not directed towards the minutiae of its components, but onto the movement as a whole.
-This last Christmas I was gifted Joseph Campbell’s seminal work ‘The Hero with a Thousand Faces’, a publication so synonymous with the field of universal literary criticism that it is in danger of becoming hackneyed.
+This last Christmas, I was gifted Joseph Campbell’s seminal work ‘The Hero with a Thousand Faces’, a publication so synonymous with the field of universal literary criticism that it is in danger of becoming hackneyed.

-Within its pages Campbell intwines his encyclopaedic knowledge of mythology with his insight into contemporary psychology, in order to effectively illustrate the common characteristics and motifs that exist within even the most seemingly alien of ancient tales.
-From the epics of Homer to the philosophies of the Buddha, Campbell masterfully outlines the omnipresent figure that unites them all— the archetypal hero, and the trials and tribulations they face.
+Within its pages, Campbell intwines his encyclopaedic knowledge of mythology with his insight into contemporary psychology, in order to effectively illustrate the common characteristics and motifs that exist within all ancient tales.
+From the epics of Homer to the philosophies of Buddha, Campbell masterfully outlines the omnipresent figure that unites them all— the archetypal hero, and the trials and tribulations they face.

 This is not a Scribbling about Joseph Campbell— that I will save for a later date.
 But his ‘The Hero with a Thousand Faces’ is a prime example of the kind of far-reaching, overarching exploration of writings that I am fascinated by.
 And that’s just the type of literary criticism, it so happens, that Canadian scholar Northrop Frye attempted to define in his ‘Anatomy of Criticism’.

 First, an aside about my own relationship with this ‘most influential work’.
 Fresh out of university, I was eagerly seeking to continue my delving into the depths of literary history, and so was also intent on learning more about the biggest thinkers within the field.
-Therefore, it wasn’t long before I came across the prestigious (and certainly eye-catching) name of Northrop Frye— and from him, the ‘Anatomy’.
+Therefore, it wasn’t long before I came across the name of Northrop Frye— and from him, the ‘Anatomy’.

 As I have stated before, I began these Scribblings primarily as a way of working out certain complex issues that I come into contact with, through the structuring process of putting thoughts down onto (digital) paper.
-In this manner, then, I believe that this medium is precisely the perfect way that I can properly engage with the ‘Anatomy’— whilst I do not intend to simply lay out Frye’s points by rote (an exercise that I fear would be extensive and mind-numbingly dull) there are occasions when his writing provokes me into tangential avenues of thought, that could in turn flesh out a unique and engaging enough Scribbling.
+In this manner, then, I believe that this medium is precisely the perfect way that I can properly engage with the ‘Anatomy’— whilst I do not intend to simply lay out Frye’s points by rote (an exercise that I fear would be extensive and mind-numbingly dull) there are occasions when his writing provokes me into tangential avenues of thought.

 One such instance occurred a few pages into Frye’s ‘Polemical Introduction’ (indeed, we have not even made it to the first essay yet).
 Here, the theorist lays the groundwork for the road ahead, and his opening gambit is to justify the role of the critic in literary appreciation as a whole.
 Far from being an embittered failed artist, or a parasite leeching off the talent of others, Frye argues that the critic is in fact necessarily the ‘final judge’ of a work’s value and meaning, more so even than the artist themselves.
 Existing in a conceptual space beyond public opinion, or the biases of the writer, Frye’s critic is able to methodically consider the work in question against a broader systematic backdrop of all preceding and contemporary works.

-A particular target of this rather un-polemical polemic is that of the public critic, the predominating personae of the literary critic in history who should not be completely discredited, in Frye’s opinion, but should instead simply step aside for more serious, systematic criticism to take their place.
-Examples of this figure would be Matthew Arnold or William Hazlitt or Charles Lamb, who represent ‘the reading public at its most expert and judicious’.
+Frye takes a less favourable view, however, of the ‘public critic’, the predominating personae of the literary critic in history who casts judgement based on the prevailing tastes of the time, rather than an objective methodology.
+Such figures should not be completely discredited, in Frye’s opinion, but should instead simply step aside for more serious, systematic criticism.
+Examples of such people would be Matthew Arnold, William Hazlitt or Charles Lamb, who represent ‘the reading public at its most expert and judicious’.

-For example, F.R.
-Leavis (not that I would ever imply he was unworthy of his prominence) spent much of his career deigning the value of works based on his own conception of a fixed framework of morals.
+For another example, F.R.
+Leavis spent much of his career deigning the value of works against a fixed framework of morals.
 But as Frye deftly points out in the ‘Anatomy’, any notions of ‘good’ and ‘bad’ seem to always depend on the biases of the critic themselves.
-Likewise, art that is proclaimed as truly ‘authentic’ tends to be simply ‘whatever [the critic] happens to like’.
+Likewise, art that a critic proclaims as truly ‘authentic’ tends to be simply ‘whatever [that critic] happens to like’.
 Their criticism certainly cannot be said to be a universally applicable one.

-After all, arguing that the public cannot accurately discern literary value themselves is akin to claiming that ‘people don’t know what they want’.
-This in turn can quickly develop into ‘people don’t know what’s good for them’— and then the dreaded ‘we’re doing this for your own good!’, with all the dreadful implications of that.
+In arguing that only a properly trained, suitably disciplined critic can understand the true value of a text, one might think that Frye was being, for lack of a better term, snobbish.
+Claiming that the public cannot accurately discern literary value themselves is akin to claiming that ‘people don’t know what they want’— quickly developing into ‘people don’t know what’s good for them’, and then the dreaded ‘we’re doing this for your own good!’, with all the implications of that.

 In my eyes, the remedy to this risk is to entirely step back from any active attempts to influence the public and their taste.
 If a work is unleashed that the creator thinks is revolutionary, and could really usher in a new epoch of literary appreciation, then they should not have to enforce its value upon the public.
 If the work truly is of that merit, the general populace will be drawn to it themselves— there will be no need for some shrill, authoritarian artist to cudgel them into submission while screaming “You wouldn’t know good art if it hit you!”